Fall Festival 2024 ~ Day 1

 Three worlds The naga world beneath, the human world above, and the god world on high.
 See Ocean of Nectar.

 Training the mind ‘Lojong’ in Tibetan.
 A special lineage of instructions that came from Buddha Shakyamuni through Manjushri and Shantideva to Atisha and the Kadampa Geshes, which emphasizes the generation of bodhichitta through the practices of equalizing and exchanging self with others combined with taking and giving.
-See Universal Compassion and Eight Steps to Happiness.
+See Universal Compassion and The New Eight Steps to Happiness.

 Tranquil abiding A concentration that possesses the special bliss of physical and mental suppleness that is attained in dependence upon completing the nine mental abidings.
 See Joyful Path of Good Fortune and Meaningful to Behold.